“The thermodynamic punishment must fit the structural crime.”

 In some cases, one or all of the coefficients associated with a thermophysical property can be negative.
 This gives rise to the notorious negative thermal expansion/compressibility as well as potential directions of zero thermal expansion/compressibility (Figure 2).
 These types of properties can be useful in the design of near-zero expansion materials, or optimally mixed composites.

 The thermophysical data is related to the free energy of the compound and thus offers insight into the energetics for perturbations of dT, dP, and dn.
-Atomic mechanisms for the observed thermophysical properties can be extracted from density functional theory.
 Understanding these mechanisms will be extremely useful for bottom-up engineering of materials with tailorable volume expansion as a function of T, P, and n.

 Objective 3: Crystallography & Computation: Symmetry Relations within Materials Systems